JimmyJarBinks/rust-projects/super-pong/README.md

 * Multiple scenes including the title and pause screens
 * 2 selectable game modes: Player vs. Player and Player vs. Computer
 * 5 colors for each player's paddle
-* A first-to-10 scoring system to allow for the game to end and be replayed.
+* A first-to-10 scoring system to allow for the game to end and be replayed
 * Particles, sound effects, and more!

 Credit to [Kenney.nl] for visual and audio assets.